Step 1: Installing Data Tables

 - Select the table fields.
 Only the selected fields will be used to build the table.

 - Allow to Edit Data.
-If enable, let you edit database table data through the frontend fields.
+If it enabled, it allows you edit database table data through the frontend fields.

 - Select the fields available for editing.
 If nothing is selected, all fields will be editable.

 - Save Frontend Fields.
-Allows saving data to the database table through the frontend fields.
+It allows saving data to the database table through the frontend fields.

-- Use for Logged In Users Only.
+- Use it for Logged In Users Only.
 Allows using frontend fields only for logged in users.

 - Allows to use frontend fields only for users with selected roles.
 If there are no chosen roles – all logged in users will have ability to use the frontend fields.